christoph-karpowicz/db_watcher/README.md

                                           whether there were changes in
                                           the watched databases (default:
                                           500ms)
- -l,--latest-changes <arg>                show the latest operations after
+ -l,--latest <arg>                        show the latest operations after
                                           the app starts.
 Accepts a number
                                           or a number combined with the
                                           seconds, minutes or hours